MicrosoftDocs/sql-docs/docs/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server.md

 - Red Hat: ```glibc, e2fsprogs, krb5-libs, openssl, unixODBC```
 - SUSE: ```glibc, libuuid1, krb5, openssl, unixODBC```

 Each of these packages in turn has their own dependencies, which may or may not be present on the system.
-For a general solution to this issue, refer to your distribution's package manager documentation: [Redhat](https://wiki.centos.org/HowTos/CreateLocalRepos), [Ubuntu](https://unix.stackexchange.com/questions/87130/how-to-quickly-create-a-local-apt-repository-for-random-packages-using-a-debian), and [SUSE](https://en.opensuse.org/Portal:Zypper)
+For a general solution to this issue, refer to your distribution's package manager documentation: [Red Hat](https://wiki.centos.org/HowTos/CreateLocalRepos), [Ubuntu](https://unix.stackexchange.com/questions/87130/how-to-quickly-create-a-local-apt-repository-for-random-packages-using-a-debian), and [SUSE](https://en.opensuse.org/Portal:Zypper)

 It is also common to manually download all the dependent packages and place them together on the installation computer, then manually install each package in turn, finishing with the [!INCLUDE[msCoName](../../../includes/msconame_md.md)] ODBC Driver 13 package.

-#### Redhat Linux Enterprise Server 7
+#### Red Hat Linux Enterprise Server 7

 - Download the latest `msodbcsql` `.rpm` from [https://packages.microsoft.com/rhel/7/prod/](https://packages.microsoft.com/rhel/7/prod/).
 - Install dependencies and the driver.